Mountain Bike Enduro Trips to Jomsom Muktinath, Nepal

 • Gloves

-• 3-4 pairs of bikes shorts or more depending on preference.
-(There is laundry service in Kathmandu and Pokhara)
+• 3-4 pairs of bike shorts or more depending on preference.
+(There is laundry service in Kathmandu and Pokhara and limited laundry along the Annapurna Circuit.)

 • 3-4 jerseys